-We should point out that ultimately the choice of a $\varpi$ -including the SdW one, which in certain respects is a more convenient choice-is entirely fiducial.
-As described in [20], on-shell of the Gauss constraint, one can write the physical, i.e. reduced, symplectic form independently of a choice of $\varpi$ .
-However, the explicit description of the physical degrees of freedom will involve a choice of connection $\varpi$ .
+We should point out that ultimately the choice of a π -including the SdW one, which in certain respects is a more convenient choice-is entirely fiducial.
+As described in [20], on-shell of the Gauss constraint, one can write the physical, i.e. reduced, symplectic form independently of a choice of π .
+However, the explicit description of the physical degrees of freedom will involve a choice of connection π .
 This was to be expected from the standard symplectic duality between the gauge constraints and gauge-fixings.
-It should also be noticed that the ability of writing down the $\varpi$ -independent reduced symplectic structure relies on the introduction of superselection sectors and a canonical completion of the symplectic structure; this completion does not add any new dof.
-We will briefly review these results below, and refer to [20] for details.
+It should also be noticed that the ability of writing down the π -independent reduced symplectic structure relies on the introduction of superselection sectors and a canonical completion of the symplectic structure; this completion does not add any new dof.
+We will briefly review these results in Section 3.4, and refer to [20] for details.